-DUST OFF: The Vision – Spectral Nomad (Metroplex 025) – 10/10
+DUST OFF: The Vision – Spectral Nomad (Metroplex 025 – 1996) – 10/10

-This music is painting pictures: Dusk has settled over the city, the Renaissance Center contours prominently rising to the skies.
+This music is painting pictures.
+Dusk has settled over the city, the Renaissance Center contours prominently rising to the skies.
 Elsewhere, a lonesome sad figure is dragging a grocery cart on cracked concrete that once was called a street but now screaming of decay.
 The city in the twilight.
 But then, you catch a suggestive and encouraging phrase ‘Detroit, Detroit’, put on spiraling rhythms.

 The medium-paced track starts with underwater signals and flows in a convincingly minimal way to the last grooves.
 “Explain The Style” is like a twin sharing the same hypnotizing, machine driven rhythm.
 “Spectral Nomad” that opens the record is entrancing techno jazz and “Modern And Ancient” a more experimental outro, all in uncompromising quality.

-Buy vinyl (repress) from Juno (UK)
+Buy vinyl (remastered) from Juno (UK)

 Buy vinyl from Discogs